 What should I do if a person accidentally takes this medicine?

-If a person accidentally takes this medicine you should contact NHS direct (telephone 111) or take the person to a local hospital taking this leaflet and the bottle with you.
+If a person accidentally takes this medicine you should contact NHS direct (telephone 111) or take the person to a local hospital, taking this leaflet and the bottle with you.

 The prescribing cascade: This medicine is authorised for use in human patients or other animal species and is used by vets under the 'prescribing cascade'.
-The medicine is not authorised by the Veterinary Medicines Directorate (VMD), an executive agency of the Department for Environment, Food and Rural they are prescribing this drug for your pet.
+The medicine is not authorised by the Veterinary Medicines Directorate (VMD), an executive agency of the Department for Environment, Food and Rural Affairs (DEFRA), for use in horses.
+Your vet can explain the 'prescribing cascade' in further detail to you and also explain why they are prescribing this drug for your pet.
 If you do not agree to the use of this medicine in your horse you should discuss this with your veterinary surgeon.